-Antithrombotic Therapy in Patients with Atrial Fibrillation and Acute Coronary Syndrome Treated Medically or with Percutaneous Coronary Intervention or Undergoing Elective Percutaneous Coronary Intervention: Insights from the AUGUSTUS Trial.
+Antithrombotic Therapy in Patients With Atrial Fibrillation and Acute Coronary Syndrome Treated Medically or With Percutaneous Coronary Intervention or Undergoing Elective Percutaneous Coronary Intervention: Insights From the AUGUSTUS Trial.

 - Windecker, S; Lopes, RD; Massaro, T; Jones-Burton, C; Granger, CB; Aronson, R; Heizer, G; Goodman, SG; Darius, H; Jones, WS; Aschermann, M; Brieger, D; Cura, F; Engstrøm, T; Fridrich, V; Halvorsen, S; Huber, K; Kang, H-J; Leiva-Pons, JL; Lewis, BS; Malaga, G; Meneveau, N; Merkely, B; Milicic, D; Morais, J; Potpara, TS; Raev, D; Sabaté, M; de Waha-Thiele, S; Welsh, RC; Xavier, D; Mehran, R; Alexander, JH; AUGUSTUS Investigators,

 Electronic International Standard Serial Number (EISSN)